NYC Observation deck: Visiting The Summit at One Vanderbilt in 2025

 Overall, a chrome-plated thumbs up.

-If you caught a glimpse if Central Park out the window and thought it would be a great place to visit, here’s a blog post about how to visit Central Park for the first time.
+If you caught a glimpse of Central Park out the window and thought it would be a great place to visit, here’s a blog post about how to visit Central Park for the first time.

 If you are looking for info on how to take the NYC subway check out our post: How to ride the NYC subway, tips for visitors